sudhirKsah/Blog-app/README.md

+# Blog App
-# This is a Simple Blog App
+This is a simple blog app.

 ## Features
 1. Anyone can read blogs